-In rare public statement, Congressional aides call for Trump’s conviction - The Boston Globe
+In rare public statement, congressional aides call for Trump’s conviction - The Boston Globe

 The letter, while in no way binding, underscored the remarkable dynamic surrounding Trump’s trial, in which many of the witnesses to and victims of the “incitement of insurrection” he is charged with are among the closest advisers to lawmakers who will decide his political fate.
 Congressional aides often provide counsel behind closed doors to the elected officials they serve, and many are authorized to speak on those officials’ behalf.
 But exceedingly rarely do they publicly express their own views — much less push for so stark a political and constitutional remedy as conviction in an impeachment trial.

-Among the signatories were press secretaries, schedulers, committee staff members, and advisers from the House and Senate, though relatively few were from the upper echelon of chiefs of staff or committee staff directors.
-They included Drew Hammill, a deputy chief of staff for Speaker Nancy Pelosi, as well as communications aides closely associated with lawmakers who have been involved with Trump’s impeachments, such as Shadawn Reddick-Smith, communications director for the House Judiciary Committee; Gabby Richards, communications director for Representative Mary Gay Scanlon of Pennsylvania; Anne Feldman, communications director for Representative Jason Crow of Colorado; and Daniel Gleick, communications director for Representative Val Demings of Florida.
+Among the signatories were press secretaries, schedulers, committee staff members and advisers from the House and Senate, though relatively few were from the upper echelon of chiefs of staff or committee staff directors.
+They included Drew Hammill, a deputy chief of staff for Speaker Nancy Pelosi, as well as communications aides closely associated with lawmakers who have been involved with Trump’s impeachments, such as Shadawn Reddick-Smith, who works for the Democrats on the House Judiciary Committee; Gabby Richards, communications director for Rep. Mary Gay Scanlon of Pennsylvania; Anne Feldman, communications director for Rep. Jason Crow of Colorado; and Daniel Gleick, communications director for Rep. Val Demings of Florida.

 Advertisement